By Maja Čarni and Špela Košak

 The Supreme Court adjudicates at third instance on regular legal remedies against the decisions of courts of second instance.
-The panels of the Supreme Court in these cases are composed by five judges.
+Five judges compose the panels of the Supreme Court in these cases.

-There is only one Social court with its seat in Ljubljana, although it also holds hearings in its external departments.
-It adjudicates the disputes arising from pension and disability insurance, unemployment insurance, health insurance, social and family incomes; it is competent to review legality of the acts issued by institutions dealing with the above insurances.
+There is only one Social Court, seated in Ljubljana, although it also holds hearings in its external departments.
+It adjudicates disputes arising from pension and disability insurance, unemployment insurance, health insurance, social and family incomes; it is competent to review legality of the acts issued by institutions dealing with the above insurances.

-The establishment, organization and function of the Administrative Court of Republic of Slovenia are governed by the Administrative dispute act.
-The Court is situated in Ljubljana and holds the external departments in Nova Gorica, Celje and Maribor.
+The establishment, organization and function of the Administrative Court of the Republic of Slovenia are governed by the Administrative dispute act.
+The court is situated in Ljubljana and holds the external departments in Nova Gorica, Celje and Maribor.

-In Ljubljana, the workload is divided among five departments: Department for public finances; Department for property relations; Department for protection of constitutional rights; Department for environment, spatial planning and construction; Department for customs and other taxes.
+In Ljubljana, the workload is divided among five departments: department for public finances; department for property relations; department for protection of constitutional rights; department for environment, spatial planning and construction; and department for customs and other taxes.

 The administrative court ensures in accordance with the Administrative dispute act judicial protection of rights and legal interests of individuals, legal and other persons if they hold rights and responsibilities against decisions brought by administrative or other state bodies authorized by law.